MENUMENU

 While investing in a high-quality mattress is important, one area that you can save is the bed frame.

-Admittedly it’s now be relegated to the guest bedroom but there’s absolutely nothing wrong with it and with the addition of our luxurious mattress our guests are always more than happy to spend the night there.
+Admittedly it’s now been relegated to the guest bedroom but there’s absolutely nothing wrong with it and with the addition of our luxurious mattress our guests are always more than happy to spend the night there.

-When we moved into our first house in Manchester we had almost no furniture and bought an affordable sofa.
 Almost as soon as it arrived I regretted the purchase.
 It looked okay but wasn’t really what we wanted and we settled for it because we didn’t want to splurge on the sofa that we would have really liked.

 We learned our lesson the hard way and last year we splurged on our current Chesterfield sofa which is covered in turquoise velvet.
 It’s probably not everyone’s first choice but for us, it’s a total statement piece that we love.
 More importantly, it’s super comfortable, too.

-It took us a long time to decide on the Chesterfield sofa because we were scared of making another bad decision.
-Sofas are expensive, so it’s a purchase you want to get right the first time around.
-To help you avoid the mistakes we made, we’re sharing our tips on choosing the right sofa for your space here.
+Sofas are expensive, so are a purchase you want to get right the first time around.
+To help you avoid the mistakes we made, you can read our tips on choosing the right sofa for your space here.

 There are a few items in our home that we absolutely love.
 Some of them, like our Eames Lounge Chair, are expensive but it’s worth investing in statement pieces that you will keep for a long time.